betaBison/pid/README.md

-# control: PID control template and GUI visualization
+# PID: PID control template and GUI visualization

 `lib/pid.py` from this repository is intended to be easily implemented into other projects.